Water Rights Ownership and Contact Information Updates

 What happens once I submit my change request?

-If you use the Water Rights Online Forms Portal, you will be able to log in to check back on the status of your submitted change request forms.
 Change requests are generally processed in the order received.
-If you submitted a paper change request form and it has been longer than eight weeks since your request was submitted, send an email to email@example.com for a status update.
+If you submitted a change request and it has been longer than eight weeks since your request was submitted, send an email to firstname.lastname@example.org for a status update.

 How will I be notified that my change request has been completed?